S3 vs NVMe hosted data

 Examples Any JSON such as structured logs, OpenTelemetry traces & spans, plain text logs Prometheus metrics, OpenTelemetry metrics, time series extracted from JSON events

-Best used for Keeping large amounts of raw unstructured data with high cardinality Fast frequently executed queries powering analytical APIs
+Best for Keeping large amounts of raw unstructured data with high cardinality Fast frequently executed queries powering analytical APIs

 Storage Scalable object storage in the cloud High-speed local NVMe drives